Fake apologies and the power of sincerity. Moral values in action

 • you were just being selfish

-• you broke a promise
+• you broke your promise

-• in your conclusions and judgments, you were based on rumors and.
+• in your conclusions and judgments you were based on rumors and.
 Gossip hurts other people and greatly undermines your self-esteem

 A combination of all of the above is also possible.

-How to say "I'm sorry"?
+How to say "sorry"?

-Under any circumstances, you should try to ask for forgiveness as soon as possible, but you should not act impulsively, so you should consider the following and make a plan:
+In all circumstances, you should try to ask for forgiveness as soon as possible, but you should not act impulsively, so you should consider the following and make a plan:

-2. Decide when you are going to do it.
+2. Decide when you're going to do it.

-3. Decide how you will apologize
+3. Decide how you will apologize:

 • by phone